ibm-cloud-docs/secrets-manager/vault-api.md

 | `source_crn` | **Required.** The CRN of the source service instance.   |
 | `role` | **Required.** The IAM service role name for the level of permissions that you want to assign. |
 | `ttl` |  The time-to-live (TTL) to assign to the credentials.
 Time can be specified in days.|
-{: caption="Create secret request parameters - Service credentials" caption-side="top"}
+{: caption="Create secret request parameters - Service credentials" caption-side="bottom"}
 {: #vault-create-secret-params-service-credentials}
 {: tab-title="Service credentials"}
 {: tab-group="vault-create-secret-params"}